Informatievlaanderen/VSDS-Onboarding-Example/basic-setup/README.md

 * on what sub-path will we serve our LDES?
 * on what port will we run our server?

-For this tutorial we can pick any name for the database.
-Let's go for `basic-setup`.
-As within our private Docker network the containers can be reached by using their service name, the Postgres connection string becomes `jdbc:postgresql://ldes-postgresdb:5432/basic-setup`.
+As within our private Docker network the containers can be reached by using their service name, the Postgres connection string becomes `jdbc:postgresql://ldes-postgresdb:5432/${POSTGRES_DB}`.

 For the port (`SERVER_PORT`) and sub-path (`SERVER_SERVLET_CONTEXTPATH`) on which the LDES Server is available we'll go for `80` respectively `/ldes`.

 > **Note** that we also need to specify the external base URL of the LDES so that we can follow the event stream from our local system (`LDESSERVER_HOSTNAME=http://localhost:9003/ldes`) because we set a sub-path (`SERVER_SERVLET_CONTEXTPATH=/ldes`).
 Of course if we would change the server's [external port number](./docker-compose.yml#L23) in the Docker compose file, we need to change it here as well.

 ## Create the LDIO Workbench Configuration File
-For the workbench configuration file we can start from the [configuration](../minimal-workbench/config/application.yml) we used for the [minimal workbench tutorial](../minimal-workbench/README.md) but we serve the pipelines on a different port (`80`).
+For the workbench configuration we choose to serve the pipelines on a different port (`SERVER_PORT=80`).

 The workbench allows for dynamically creating pipelines so we create a pipeline definition which we will send to the workbench.
 As we are now creating an integrated setup, we will not send the generated members to the container log using the `ConsoleOut` component, but instead we use the `LdioHttpOut` component.
 This component allows us to send the member to the LDES server ingest endpoint over HTTP.
 How do we determine this HTTP ingest endpoint?
 Because the LDIO Workbench and the LDES Server share the same private network, the workbench can address the server using its service name `ldes-server` as server path `http://ldes-server`.
 As we have set the sub-path to serve all event streams from `/ldes` we append that to the server path.
 Finally, as we [define](./definitions/occupancy.ttl) our LDES in the same way as we did in the [minimal server tutorial](../minimal-server/README.md), we need to append the name of the LDES (`/occupancy`).
 Putting all of this together, in this tutorial the HTTP ingest endpoint for our LDES becomes `http://ldes-server/ldes/occupancy`.
 The configuration for our output thus becomes: